 Rules and regulations

-If you are experiencing problems with your landlord not carrying out repairs, contact either Bristol City Council or South Gloucestershire Council, depending on where you live.
+If you experience problems with your landlord not carrying out repairs, contact either Bristol City Council or South Gloucestershire Council, depending on where you live.
 They’ll advise you and, if needed, can use their powers to insist works are carried out within a specified timescale.
 You can also contact the Students' Union Advice Centre.